 This ensures that your feet will return to their basic gait manner.

-We thoroughly researched Dr. Foot’s Shoe insert, and only looking at its material made us wonder how one product could bear many benefits.
+We thoroughly researched Dr. Foot’s Shoe inserts, and only looking at its material made us wonder how one product could bear many benefits.

 Its material is made such that the insoles are very much slip-free because they’re placed in their special place and fit pretty well.